munenepeter/Medbook-dev-app/README.md

 ## Contributing
 Pull requests are welcome.
 Any suggestions on implementing my multiple INSERT statements to different tables are most welcome.

-Please make sure to update changes as appropriate.
+Please make sure to document changes as appropriate.

 ## Inspiration